YINI-lang/YINI-spec/YINI-Specification.md

 If present, the shebang marker MUST be the first two non-BOM characters of the document: `#!`.
 An optional UTF-8 BOM MAY appear before it if the implementation supports BOM handling.

+If present, the shebang line is ignored by the YINI parser.

 A `#!` sequence that appears after leading whitespace, after a blank line, or anywhere other than the first line MUST NOT be treated as a shebang.

-If present, the shebang line is ignored by the YINI parser.
+If such a misplaced shebang-like sequence appears where `#` would otherwise begin a comment, it MUST be treated as a comment.
+Implementations SHOULD report a warning diagnostic, because the sequence may indicate that the shebang was placed incorrectly.

 Here's an example of a YINI document with a shebang that could be used in a Unix-based scripting environment:
 ```yini